jonathanking/protein-transformer/README.md

 ## Training Data

 The training data is based on Mohammed AlQuraishi's [ProteinNet](https://github.com/aqlaboratory/proteinnet).
-Preprocessed  data from the CASP12 competition that has been modified to work with this project can be downloaded [here (13GB)](https://pitt.box.com/s/tmcav6x5am54lqbe11d96ceqgd7q42hw) and [here (~3GB, a 30% thinning of the previous dataset)](https://pitt.box.com/s/xjigkqj4i02dx74ults12x3adu04utam).
+Preprocessed  data from the CASP12 competition that has been modified to work with this project can be downloaded [here](https://pitt.box.com/s/gcaxsjbdhjp4zsyjzqbvum8795w8vay5) (~3GB, a 30% thinning of the dataset).

 My data uses the same train/test/validation sets as ProteinNet.
 While, like ProteinNet, it includes protein sequences and coordinates, I have modified it to include information about the entire protein structure (both backbone and sidechain atoms).
 Thus, each protein in the dataset includes information for sequence, interior torsional/bond angles, and coordinates.
 It does not include multiple sequence alignments or secondary structure annotation.